voxpupuli/puppet-wildfly/README.md

 ## Instructions for Developers

-There are two abstractions built on top of JBoss-CL:I
+There are two abstractions built on top of JBoss-CLI:

 * (1) wildfly::util::exec_cli which is built on top of exec